Infiniti Q50 Hybrid Performance

 Acceleration and Power

-The 2014 Infiniti Q50 Hybrid comes with a 3.5-liter V6 engine and an electric motor that make 360 horsepower combined.
+The 2015 Q50 Hybrid comes with a 3.5-liter V6 engine and an electric motor that make a combined 360 horsepower.
 A seven-speed automatic transmission is standard.
-The rear-wheel drive Q50 Hybrid gets an EPA-estimated 29/36 mpg city/highway, which is exceptional for an upscale midsize car.
+According to the EPA, the Q50 Hybrid gets up to 29/36 mpg city/highway, which is excellent for an upscale midsize car and very good for a six-cylinder midsize hybrid.

 Handling and Braking